Mike Eldred (guitarist): With the Mike Eldred Trio

 Elvis Unleaded followed in 2012.
 It consisted of 20 cover versions of Elvis Presley songs.
 The Arizona Daily Star described Eldred as "one of roots music's most celebrated guitarists."

 The group's most recent album to date, Baptist Town (2016), was recorded at the famous Sun Studio in Memphis.
 It featured guest appearances from David Hidalgo, John Mayer, and Robert Cray.

+The album drew praise in blues circles: